 As the New York Times recently wrote, ZKM is “Ahead of the Curve of Art” (October 15, 2019).
 When I became director of ZKM in 1999, my first exhibition was called »net_condition« (23.09.1999 – 27.02.2000).
 Then we made »CTRL [Space].
 Rhetorics of Surveillance« (13.10.2001 – 24.02.2002) and »The Algorithmic Revolution« (31.10.2004 – 06.01.2008) or » Making Things Public« (20.03.2005 – 03.10.2005), etc.

-The 21st century will be characterized by bio-media, technological systems, which show life-like behaviour (beyond motion, which was the first simulation of life).
-Bio-media, together with artificial intelligence, will be a central field of study in the future of ZKM and questions of climate regime and politics like the transformations of democracy.
+The 21st century will be characterised by bio-media and technological systems which show life-like behaviour (beyond motion, which was the first simulation of life).
+Bio-media and artificial intelligence will be a central field of study in the future of ZKM and questions of climate regimes and politics like the transformations of democracy.

 One of the exhibitions we enjoyed at ZKM is The Whole World a Bauhaus; what is, in your opinion, the biggest influence of the Bauhaus movement in its 100 anniversary?